mitzu-io/homepage/content/english/_index.md

       images:
         - "images/self-hosted.png"
       content: Mitzu is open-source.
 You are free to host it.
 [Contact us](contact/) to get started or visit our handy [documentation](https://github.com/mitzu-io/mitzu).

-    # service item loop
+    - title: "Your data stays in your organization"
+      images:
+        - "images/ mitzu-shield-8x.png"
+      content: Unlike other tools like Amplitude or Mixpanel, Mitzu doesn't require you to move your data out of your organization.

     - title: "Mitzu also runs in a notebook"
       images:
         - "gifs/mitzu_in_notebook.gif"
       content: "We built a python package that can run inside a Jupyter or Zeppelin notebook.
 Data analysts and scientists can save hours using Mitzu instead of writing SQL or Pandas code."

-    # service item loop
-    - title: "Your data stays in your organization"
-      images:
-        - "images/ mitzu-shield-8x.png"
-      content: Unlike other tools like Amplitude or Mixpanel, Mitzu doesn't require you to move your data out of your organization.

 ################### Testimonials ########################
 testimonials: